-A runway incursion is any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person in the protected area of a surface designated for the landing and takeoff of aircraft.
+Such accidents are very rare and runway incursions, as immediate precursor, are therefore used to monitor the risk related to runway collisions.
+A runway incursion is any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and take-off of aircraft.